mattermost/docs/source/administration/config-settings.rst

 Enable Gossip Compression
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 **True**: All communication through the cluster uses gossip compression.
-This is set to ``true`` by default to maintain compatibility with olders servers.
+This is set to ``true`` by default to maintain compatibility with older servers.

 **False**: All communication using the gossip protocol remains uncompressed.
 Once all servers in a cluster are upgraded to Mattermost v5.33 or later, we recommend that you disable this configuration setting for better performance.